ngonzalvez/node-scrap/README.md

 # node-scrap

-**node-scrap** is a nodejs library whose aim is to help you scrap web listings very easily.
+**node-scrap** is a scraping framework that makes it really easy to scrap paginated listings.
+It provides a base `Scraper` class that takes care of the inner workings of scraping and lets you focus on what really matter: extracting and processing the data you need.

 ## Instalation